hschellman/merge-utils-test/spec_v1.md

 - needs to be able to take a list of file locations (if the inputs are not declated to metacat yet) or
 - needs to be able to run over a dataset at a particular site that has the data available and enough capacity to run IO intensive activities
 - need to be able to specify an output RSE for merge jobs - how do we do this?

+### how do we get Justin to run over chunks of files in a list.

+- possibly - submit a job for each chunk.
+- possibly - submit N parallel jobs which are smart enough to use jobid to choose a chunk.
+What is jobid.

 ### Methods needed: